stellar/go/services/bifrost/README.md

 * Monitor bifrost logs and react to all WARN and ERROR entries.
 * Make sure you are using geth >= 1.7.1 and bitcoin-core >= 0.15.0.
 * Turn off horizon rate limiting.
+* Make sure you configured minimum accepted value for Bitcoin and Ethereum transactions.
+* Make sure you start from a fresh DB in production.
+If Bifrost was running, you stopped it and then started again all the block mined during that that will be processed what can take a lot of time.

 ## Stress-testing